evo-lua/evo-lua.github.io/docs/how-to-guides/native-webviews.md

 You simply cannot run the Windows build here, because it relies on MS Edge (requires native Windows).

-If using the Linux build, some things may not work as expected since WSL isn't covered by any of the automated tests.
+If using the Linux build, some things may not work as expected (e.g, keybindings).
+WSL isn't covered by automated tests.

 ### Platform Capabilities